hatonthecat/Hurl/content/courses/course2/index.md

 https://en.wikipedia.org/wiki/Talk%3APeriodic_table_%28extended%29

-Situationism as a Fountain: Subversive Absurdity or Subversive Positivism?
+Situationism as a Fountain: Nihilist act or Subversive Resource?
 ---
 Sartre's _Being and Nothingness_ emphasizes the non-negation of nothingness, and that the individual is responsible for those decisions.
 The Situationists' precipitation of late-stage capitalism in May of 1968 merely highlighted the role that the hyperreal individual played, but did not limit their activity to bad faith.
-Demonstrating bad faith melodramaitcally was necessary to demonstrate its tinniness in post-modern society.
-France's Enlightnment was being replaced by post-modernism, and Situationism's disappearing act was explained by its sublation into antiquity.
-Inasmuch Situationism serves a memserizing reminder of postmodernisms sublimation, Sartre's disciples are allowed to fallow reflexively while accelerationist industry re-attempts its Sisyphean climb.
+Demonstrating bad faith melodramatically was necessary to demonstrate its tinniness in post-modern society.
+France's Enlightnment was being replaced by post-modernism, and Situationism's disappearing act was explained by its sublation into classic but largely shelved scholarship.
+Inasmuch Situationism serves as a reminder of postmodernism's sublimation into [Capitalism](https://people.duke.edu/~hardt/Deleuze&Guattari.html), Sartre's disciples fallow reflexively while accelerationist industry re-attempts its Sisyphean climb.

 https://www.jstor.org/stable/23511087